 The Council has classified the District's rural land for productive value using an eight class classification that assesses factors of ground slope, soil depth, drainage and inherent fertility, and climate factors of soil temperature, available soil moisture, and sunshine.
-Classes A. and B and C are the highest productive value lands with versatility, or productivity for any particular crop regime.
-Availability of water is also an important attribute for high productive value.
+Classes A and B are the highest productive value lands with versatility, or productivity for any particular crop regime.